clojurists-together/clojuriststogether.org/content/news/2023/JulAug Longterm Update 2023.md

 **Some more changes:**

 - Support for workflows involving Fiddle Files, of [Clojure Design Podcast fame](https://clojuredesign.club/episode/014-fiddle-with-the-repl/), was added.
 Please let us know if you use this support and how you fare with it!
 - Improve nREPL message diagnostics.
 - Fixing issues around shadow-cljs REPL start and connect
 - Restructure and complement the docs around using Calva with shadow-cljs
 - Improvements with evaluating expressions inside Rich Comment Forms
 - Improvements in how the nREPL server collects output side effects from the REPL process, following CIDER's model
-- Improvements in the handling of, and messaging around, clojure-lsp binary downloads
+- Improvements in the handling of, and messaging around, clojure-lsp binary downloads  <br>

 ### Lingy

 When testing and providing feedback on the development of [Lingy, a new Clojure implementation running on Perl](https://github.com/lingy-lang/lingy), I wanted to be able to connect Calva to the Lingy REPL.
 So that caused me to start and participate in the development of a [Lingy nREPL server](https://github.com/lingy-lang/lingy#nrepl-support).
 Now users of Calva, and any other nREPL client, can interact with their Lingy application from the editor.
 (Yes, so this was partly about Calva 😄.)<br>

 ---

 ## Carmine V4: Peter Taoussanis

 ### Open source update
 A big thanks to [Clojurists Together](https://www.clojuriststogether.org/), [Nubank](https://nubank.com.br/), [lambdaschmiede](https://www.lambdaschmiede.com/), and [other sponsors](/sponsors) of my open source work!

 ### Recent work

-This was a productive couple months!
+This was a productive couple of months!
 Managed to dedicate 100% of my time to open source.
 Recent work includes:

 - [14 library updates](https://www.taoensso.com/clojure/news), including pre-releases for major updates to [Nippy](https://github.com/taoensso/nippy/releases/tag/v3.3.0-RC1) and [Carmine](https://github.com/taoensso/carmine/releases/tag/v3.3.0-RC1).
 - Significant improvements to all **library documentation** are underway, including:
 	- Cross-platform API docs via a [Codox fork](https://github.com/taoensso/codox) (work also [submitted upstream](https://github.com/weavejester/codox/issues/216)).
 	- Improved compatibility with [clj-doc](https://cljdoc.org/).
-Thanks to [Lee Read](https://github.com/lread) for assistance with some [upstream improvements](https://github.com/cljdoc/cljdoc/issues/779) and troubleshooting advice 🙏.
+Thanks to [Lee Read](https://github.com/lread) for assistance with some [upstream improvements](https://github.com/cljdoc/cljdoc/issues/779) & troubleshooting advice 🙏.
 	- After much experimentation, I've settled on new tooling and a new workflow for writing documentation.
 This'll allow me to much more easily write and maintain docs moving forward.
 The first change that will be apparent is the move to a wiki format ([example](https://github.com/taoensso/sente/wiki)) that allows more structure and easier searching.
    	- Relatedly- I've started updating and expanding all pre-existing docs, with a focus on more beginner-oriented info.
 I'm tackling this in steps, so it'll take some time to migrate and update everything.
 - I've moved all my open source under a dedicated [GitHub group](https://github.com/taoensso) to help keep things organized and more easily searchable.
 - I've updated my homepage to include [better info](https://www.taoensso.com/clojure) on my open source - including [release news](https://www.taoensso.com/clojure/news).
 - I've started added basic GraalVM compatibility (and tests) to all libraries.
 Many are already covered, the rest will be covered whenever they get their next release.
 - (Just for fun) - I made a [new logo](https://github.com/http-kit/http-kit/blob/master/http-kit-logo.png) for [http-kit](https://www.taoensso.com/http-kit).
 - I've been deep in experimentation on a new telemetry library that I'm quite excited about.
 I'll have more to share on this in future, but in the meantime I can say that I'm very happy with how the initial prototype is coming along 👍

 ### Upcoming work